 1.1 Give Physical Evidence about what they are buying

-Sometimes, lots of companies offer intangible products, or some intangible values associated to their physical products.
+Sometimes, Companies offer intangible products or some intangible values that are associated to their physical products.

 Customers are like “serial killers”: they like keeping evidences about what they purchased.

 - The higher the price of the product, the bigger the evidence should be.

 This evidence can be in:

 - The Product.